Civic Engagement Forum

 The external panel of the Forum – constituted through NorDubCo- will continue to meet regularly to act as the key ‘sounding board’ for DCU’s civic engagement initiatives from a community and local enterprise perspective.
 This external panel will provide feedback to the internal Forum.

-The recent Civic Engagement Forum Strategy Session was held on Friday 2nd February 2018 (9.45 am - 11.15 am) in the Boardroom C206, Belvedere House, DCU St Patrick's Campus as follows:
+The recent Civic Engagement Forum Strategy Session was held on Tuesday 26th February 2019 (10.00 am - 11.00 am) in the Boardroom H206, Health Sciences Building, DCU Glasnevin Campus as follows:

 1. Welcome & Introductions